+If you love classic meatloaf, try this recipe with a twist – Mexican turkey meatloaf with herbs and spices.
+Serve it hot from the oven or make it ahead of time to save time at dinner rush hour.
+It's even good cold.
 With holiday madness in full swing, you’ve got better things to do than worry about than dinner.
-Reach for a classic with a new twist – Mexican turkey meatloaf with herbs and spices.
-Serve it hot from the oven or make it ahead of time to save time at dinner rush hour.
-It’s even good cold.

 With a pound of ground turkey, some herbs, spices, and one mixing bowl, you can have this meatloaf in the oven in just a few minutes.
 While it bakes, get something else checked off your to-do list.

-Breadcrumbs – There is no comparison to homemade, and they are easy to make.
-Much better than store bought, and particularly important if you eat gluten-free.
+- Homemade breadcrumbs are easy to make and are much better than store bought, and particularly important if you eat gluten-free.
 I’ll do a loaf of gluten-free bread at a time.
 Toasted breadcrumbs last almost forever in the fridge or the freezer, always ready to go.
 For directions, read here.

-Spices – Ground cumin and ancho chili add wonderful flavor and mild heat.
-If you like heat, add a little ground chipotle, but sparingly as it packs quite a punch.
+- Ground cumin and ancho chili add wonderful flavor and mild heat.
+If you like heat, add a little ground chipotle.

-Apple – Apple in meatloaf?
-It adds moisture and fiber and you will never know it’s there.
+- Apple adds moisture and fiber and you will never know it’s there.
 Go for a tart apple like a Granny Smith.

-I’ve been serving this meatloaf with spiced whipped sweet potatoes and broccolini.
+I've serve this meatloaf with spiced whipped sweet potatoes and broccolini.
 Make basic sweet potatoes (recipe here) and instead of the rosemary, use cumin and ancho chili pepper.
 If you need directions for quick and simple broccolini, read here.

 Make it Ahead